top of page

 • It is considered the most accurate and readable English Bible to date.

-• Translated by more than 100 scholars.
+• The text has been translated by more than 100 scholars.

 • The translation was overseen by 15 members of the Committee on Bible Translation.